danielpozsar/grogupy/docs/source/tutorials/index.rst

 Tutorials
 =========

-Welcome to the grogu tutorials!
-Here, you will find a series of step-by-step guides designed to help you get started with grogu and explore its advanced features.
+Welcome to the grogupy tutorials!
+Here, you will find a series of step-by-step guides designed to help you get started with grogupy and explore its advanced features.

 .. toctree::
    :maxdepth: 2